thatVaddiguy/Arcade-Game-clone/README.md

 ###<strong>Instructions</strong>

-Download the file and run the index.html file and you are good to go
+Download the file and run the index.html file and you are good to go or you can find it on https://thatvaddiguy.github.io/Arcade-Game-clone/.